Underfloor Heating Quotation Guide to Avoid Costly Mistakes

 Running Costs & ROI: The Long Game

-While the initial outlay might make you wince, especially when compared to a bog-standard radiator swap, the long-term efficiency gains—often hovering around the 25% mark—paint a very different financial picture.
+The initial outlay might make you wince, especially next to a bog-standard radiator swap.
+But long-term efficiency gains, often hovering around the 25% mark, change the financial picture.

 Bar chart infographic comparing monthly running costs for a 10 square metre room: electric underfloor heating at £2.25-4.17 per month versus wet systems at £0.42-1.00 per month, based on 2026 UK energy rates